-6.1.2 Overview Of Carrying Out Cluster Extension Into OpenStack
+7.1.2 Overview Of Carrying Out Cluster Extension Into OpenStack

 Bright provides a client, cm-cluster-extension, to set up and launch a CX-OS.
 It is run from the head node of a client cluster.
-Bursting in Bright Cluster Manager version 8.2 is possible into Bright Cluster Manager host clusters of versions 8.0, 8.1, and 8.2 that are running Bright OpenStack.
+Bursting from Bright Cluster Manager 9.1 is possible into a Bright Cluster Manager host cluster of version 9.0 that is running Bright OpenStack.